sshadr/sshadr.github.io/content/_index.md

 highlight_name: true

 news:
   - "Attended EGSR 2024 in London!
 Was awesome meeting so many cool researchers and new friends !"
+  - "Attended EGSR 2024 in London!
+Was awesome meeting so many cool researchers and new friends !"
+  - "Attended EGSR 2024 in London!
+Was awesome meeting so many cool researchers and new friends !"
+  - "Attended EGSR 2024 in London!
+Was awesome meeting so many cool researchers and new friends !"
+  - "Attended EGSR 2024 in London!
+Was awesome meeting so many cool researchers and new friends !"
+  - "Attended EGSR 2024 in London!
+Was awesome meeting so many cool researchers and new friends !"
+  - "Attended EGSR 2024 in London!
+Was awesome meeting so many cool researchers and new friends !"